We hope to see you at the 2020 Delaware County Fair

 4-H exhibitors can bring their projects to the Youth Building to be judged at the County Fair on:

 - Sunday, August 16, 2020; 1 to 4 pm

 - Monday, August 17, 2020; 10 am to 2 pm

-4-H Youth Building exhibits must be in place by Monday, August 17 at 2 pm and 4-H animal exhibits need to be in place by Monday, August 17 at 5 pm.
+4-H Youth Building exhibits must be in place by Monday, August 17 at 2 pm.

-ALL 4-H Exhibits must remain in place until they are released on Saturday Evening at 8 pm.
+All Youth Building exhibits must remain in place until they are released on Saturday evening at 8 pm.